Aaron-Zhao123/blog/papers/compression/quantization.md

     4. Quantized Neural Networks: Training Neural Networks with Low Precision Weights and Activations
     5. Training Quantized Nets: A Deeper Understanding
     6. Training and Inference with Integers in Deep Neural Networks
+    7. Error Compensated Quantized SGD and its Applications to Large-scale Distributed Optimization

 ## <a id="strategy"></a> Quantization Strategies